the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 Once a React application grows, maintenance becomes a priority.
 To prepare for this eventuality, we'll cover performance optimization, type safety, testing, and project structure.
 Each of these topics will strengthen your app to take on more functionality without losing quality.

 Performance optimization prevents applications from slowing down by assuring efficient use of available resource.
 Typed programming languages like TypeScript detect bugs earlier in the feedback loop.
-Testing gives us more explicit feedback than typed programming, and provides a way to understand which actions can break the application.
-Lastly, a project structure supports the organized management of assets into folders and files, which is especially useful in scenarios where team members work in different domains.
+Testing gives us more explicit feedback than typed programming and provides a way to understand which actions can break the application.
+Lastly, a project structure supports the organized management of assets into folders and files which is especially useful in scenarios where team members work in different domains.

 ## Performance in React (Advanced)

 This section is just here for the sake of learning about performance improvements in React.
-We wouldn't need optimizations in most React applications, as React is fast out of the box.
+We wouldn't need optimizations in most React application  as React is fast out of the box.
 While more sophisticated tools exist for performance measurements in JavaScript and React, we will stick to a simple `console.log()` and our browser's developer tools for the logging output.

 ### Don't run on first render